RyanMcNeill1977/basic_scraping/lesson1.md

 # Scraping Data from the Web 1: Free Resources for Storytellers

-I try to avoid scraping at all costs.
-It can be a real pain.
-Unfortunately, scraping data off websites is unavoidable.
+Scraping is something that will make data journalists curse and scream.
+But it's an incredibly important tool in any journalist's toolbox.

 For advanced scraping, there's no substitute for being able to write a scraper in a coding language, such as Python or Ruby.
 But the reality is that many of your scraping needs can be accomplished with a number of free tools.
+The tools we'll learn today will help you accomplish the overwhelming majority of scraping needs.

 ### What is web scraping